open-telemetry/opentelemetry-cpp/docs/cpp-http-transport-design.md

 in flight cannot be told apart from four connections, four streams on one connection, or four requests serialized behind each other.

-The run is also not worth starting until the batching behaviour above is settled.
+The end to end half of that is not worth starting until the batching behaviour above is settled.
 Records per request is an input to every row of the table, and at 21 records per request rather than 2,048 the transport is being asked a different question than the reported workload asks.
+A transport level run with a fixed payload and arrival rate does not depend on batching and can go first.

 The `100 ms` in the report is not qualified as one way or round trip, so the benchmark should define it as `netem` round trip and say so rather than inherit